 How to Use Facebook Location Targeting

-There are three phases when you can define locations to target: during the campaign creation process, when creating a saved audience, or when using Audience Insights.
+There are three phases when you can define locations to target: during the The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. creation process, when creating a A saved audience allows a Facebook advertiser to save often-used targeting settings to easily use later., or when using Audience Insights.

 Within each of these phases, there are three primary methods for selecting a location:

 1) Type the location: